 Carnival’s Twister Waterslide is a gentler ride – and if you’re less than 122 centimetres tall or weigh more than 136.4 kilos, Green Thunder is out of bounds.
 (The Twister has a 1.1metre limit.)
 The SplashZone, which has two purple mini-waterslides and a giant bucket that tilts to drench everyone underneath it, is the best area for children who aren’t tall enough for the waterslides and keeps little kids amused for hours.

 Water babies who are out of nappies have a choice of three pools on each ship, all on the Lido Deck.
-The main pools have a retractable domed roof so you can take a dip in all weathers.
+The main pool has a retractable domed roof so you can take a dip in all weathers.
 The mid-ship pool on the newly refurbished Carnival Spirit sports red and blue sun-lounges – both in the pool and surrounding it.
 These colours reflect the red and blue corners of the Lido Deck’s new bars and eateries: RedFrog Rum Bar™, Guy’s Burger Joint, BlueIguana Cantina™ and BlueIguana Tequila Bar.

 There are plenty more outdoor activities and attractions: you can play basketball, cricket or dodgeball at the Sports Court on Deck 11, where there’s also a jogging track and nine-hole mini-golf course.